Los Angeles River bicycle path: Other sections

 In the San Fernando Valley there are several other non-connected sections.

-From the headwaters in Canoga Park into Winnetka, A new section is under construction in Reseda to continue it eastward.
+A new section is under construction in Reseda to continue it eastward.

 A 1.5 mile stretch in Canoga Park from Mason to Owensmouth opened in April 2022, and “the next section of the bike path being planned will go from Vanalden Avenue to Balboa Boulevard in the Sepulveda Basin.”

 A half-mile section in “Studio City between Whitsett Avenue and Coldwater Canyon Avenue” opened in 2019.

 Further east the North Valleyheart Riverwalk is located in Studio City.